Updated: May 12, 2022

 One question that comes up regularly is why Salesforce outperforms a standalone project management app.
 The answer is that Salesforce is the home for your customer metrics and if you are not evaluating your onboarding against these measures, then quite simply, you are not getting any smarter.

-While the most popular PM solutions provide fixed view and tables of information, Salesforce is effectively a reporting engine, cross tabulating your Onboarding efforts against outcomes to provide you with the insight you need to see success faster with your customers.
-For example:-
+While the most popular PM solutions provide fixed views and tables of information, Salesforce is effectively a reporting engine, cross tabulating your Onboarding efforts against outcomes to provide you with the insight you need to see success faster with your customers.
+For example, Salesforce onboarding solutions can show you:

 Onboarding Success vs. Customer Lifetime Value